 - 1. Completion of the Bonaventure Program and requirements for undergraduate degrees, p.
 7. - 2.
 Foreign language (two semesters or equivalent in a single language). - 3.
-Distributed coursework in at least three fields of the humanities, 200-400 level, including the senior seminar in the first field of concentration:

-a) 1st field of concentrationb) 2nd field of concentrationc) 3rd field of concentration15 hrs.
+Distributed coursework in at least three fields of the humanities, 200-400 level, including the senior seminar in the first field of concentration: - a) 1st field of concentration 21 hrs. - b) 2nd field of concentration 18 hrs. - c) 3rd field of concentration 15 hrs.